suaib92/gif-generator/README.md

 - The README covers project setup, tech stack, usage, deployment, and contribution guidelines.
 - It provides instructions for both frontend and backend setup and includes environment variable setup.
 - Links to live versions and licenses are included for clarity.

-Feel free to modify any specific details like repository name, deployment URLs, or additional customizations.